Nike-Inc/cerberus-doc-site/docs/user-guide/quick-start.md

 Cerberus is a complete solution to manage anything that you want to tightly control access to, such as API keys, passwords, certificates, etc. By the end of this document you will be able to provision a safe deposit box (SDB), set the correct permissions, and integrate a cerberus client library to access data from your application.
-A safe deposit box (SDB) is a logical grouping of data to be securely stored within [Vault](../architecture/vault).
-Cerberus uses Vault for storage and securing access to data.
+A safe deposit box (SDB) is a logical grouping of data with a single set of access controls.

 # 1. Configure your Service's IAM Role